 fonema : (Spanish, phoneme) the smallest unit of speech, which distinguishes words according to their sonic quality.

-These concepts define the essence of Fonema Consort as we commission, perform, and promote new music that explores the possibilities of the human voice in an avant garde chamber setting.
-Known for their “enthusiastic embrace of daring new music” (Chicago Reader) Fonema is driven by a fascination with pieces that foster rich interplay of voices and instruments and attempt to close the gap between music-making and drama.
-The ensemble is highly committed to presenting works by Latin American composers to US audiences and encouraging the cultural exchange between these regions.
+These concepts define the essence of Fonema Consort as they commission, perform, and record new music that explores the possibilities of the human voice in an avant garde chamber setting.
+Known for their “enthusiastic embrace of daring new music” (Chicago Reader) Fonema is driven by a fascination with pieces that foster rich interplay of voices and instruments and that are characterized by deep expressivity.
+The ensemble is highly committed to presenting works by Latin American composers to US audiences and encouraging musical exchange between these regions.